Local acyclicity in $p$-adic cohomology: Relative curves and generic pushforwards

 \begin{proof} As explained above, we can reduce to the case where $B=A\weak{x}$, and $\mathbf{R}^if_*M,\;\mathbf{R}^i_\mathrm{loc}f_*M,\; \mathbf{R}^if_!M$ are finitely generated over $A$ with formation commuting with flat base change, as well as to the completed fraction field $L$ of $A$.
 In particular, we can verify that the natural map

 is injective, since it is so over $L$.
-After replacing $A$ by a further localisation, we can also assume that the conclusions of Theorem \ref{theo: generic pushforwards} hold for the quotient $N$ of $M$ by $\mathbf{R}^0f_*M \otimes_A A\weak{x}$, as well as its dual $N^\vee$.
+After replacing $A$ by a further localisation, we can also assume that the conclusions of Theorem \ref{theo: generic pushforwards} hold for the quotient $N$ of $M$ by $\mathbf{R}^0f_*M \otimes_A A\weak{x}$.
 The base change claim holds for $\mathbf{R}^0f_*M \otimes_A A\weak{x}$ by using the projection formula, hence by the five lemma it suffices to prove it for $N$.
-But again by comparing with the situation over $L$ we can see that $\mathbf{R}^0f_*N=0$; in other words we may assume that $\mathbf{R}^0f_*N=0$.
-We now replace $N$ by $N^\vee$, in order to produce an exact sequence
+But again by comparing with the situation over $L$ we can see that $\mathbf{R}^0f_*N=0$; in other words we may assume that $\mathbf{R}^0f_*M=0$.
+We now consider the dual $M^\vee$: after possibly further localising $A$ we can assume that the conclusions of Theorem \ref{theo: generic pushforwards} also hold for $M^\vee$, and so we obtain an exact sequence